nickho6617/keyhome/README.md

-# boillerplate
+# Django 4 boilerplate

 Boilerplate django project for hobby projects

 This is a boilerplate project for setting up quickly, its to my own preferences using Django,
-  Posttgres,
+Postgres,
 Django All Auth
 debug_toolbar
 docker
 docker-compose

 Some todos if you using this:
 Packages versions are not pinned
 You will need to setup an .env file for your secret keys and settings config.
 Docker user has not been switched to non root

 There is a make file inlcuded for brevity you can clone, make build run docker-compose build make up will run the web and postgres containers